Ironman Program

 Base Level

-The Ironman Training Program is NOT a couch-to-Ironman training plan.
-Even with a 24-week program, coming from a “sedentary” base level is not recommended and greatly increases your risk of injury during the ramp up in training.
-Therefore, we recommend that you have baseline level of fitness going into the program.
+The Ironman Program is NOT a couch-to-Ironman training plan.
+Even with a 24 weeks program, coming from a “sedentary” base level is not recommended and greatly increases your risk of injury during the ramp up in training.
+Therefore, we recommend that you have a baseline level of fitness going into the program.
 Recommended base level before program begins:

 YES!
 We highly recommend that you participate in a Half Ironman distance race during the Ironman Training Program.
 The recommended timeframe for this is about 6-10 weeks prior to the goal Ironman race.
 To encourage you to do a Half IM race, the training plan will be adjusted by the coach to accomodate a race of your choice.
 If you opt to do a Half Ironman race during the program, you MUST declare which one before the training plan begins in reply to the Welcome Email that you will receive upon registration into the program.
 Keep in mind, that if you opt to include a Half Ironman race, the training plan will be adjusted to add a couple extra weeks of training (potentially 25/26 week training plan over the standard 24 week).